brookmoor/clemea2025-devwks-2478/02-Zeek-Splunk-Input-Plugin.md

 ![CTB Manager Add Input](images/2.3-ctb-manager-no-zeek.jpeg)

 4. Click `Add Destination` and ensure that under the `Select Destination type`, you do see `HEC Destination` (typically the last option).

 ![CTB Manager Add Destination](images/2.4-ctb-manager-hec.jpeg)

-5. Open a Terminal window on your workstation and do the following (make a note of your Manager IP)
+5. We are going to run all of our install commands on the Telemetry Broker Node.
+To get to the Broker Node, we have to ssh to the CTB Manager on AWS first and then ssh to the Broker node.
+So, open a Terminal window on your workstation and do the following (make a note of your Workstation's Manager IP).
+In the example below, the Broker node hostname is `tb-213-master` - each workstation will have a different hostname with the workstation id as the suffix (e.g., tbn-213-5 for workstation 5)

 ```
-devnet@devnet-events: ~$ cd Desktop/DEVWKS-2478/scripts
+devnet@devnet-events: ~$ cd Desktop/DEVWKS-2478
-devnet@devnet-events: ~/Desktop/DEVWKS-24778/scripts$ ssh -i ./cleu25-ctb.pem admin@<managerIP>
+devnet@devnet-events: ~/Desktop/DEVWKS-2478$ ssh -i ./ssh/cleu25-ctb.pem admin@<managerIP>
 Linux ip-xxx-xx-x-xx 6.1.0-29-cloud-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.1.123-1 (2025-01-02) x86_64

 The programs included with the Debian GNU/Linux system are free software;